 Let’s talk more about the specifics of this recipe.
 First, I love how the rolls and the cheese dip bake together so when they come out of the oven you have hot rolls and hot dip.
 Ah-maz-ing!

-The rolls themselves are doughy white poppy seed rolls, and they get their springy lemon flavor when you brush them with lemon butter and add fresh lemon zest as soon as they come out of the oven.
-The dip is a tangy blend of sour cream, white cheddar, and Gorgonzola.
+The yeast rolls that make up the bread wreath are doughy white poppy seed rolls, and they get their springy lemon flavor when you brush them with lemon butter and add fresh lemon zest as soon as they come out of the oven.

 My recipe says to knead for five minutes.
-I’ve now made this recipe four times.
+I’ve made this recipe at least half a dozen times by now.
 Sometimes I knead for five minutes, sometimes I knead for three minutes, and I think one of the times I only kneaded for one minute.
-This yeast is so forgiving.
-You simply don’t knead (pun intended) to worry.
+The Platinum yeast is so forgiving; you simply don’t knead (pun intended) to worry.

 - 1 packet Red Star Platinum yeast you can also use an equal amount of Red Star Quick-Rise yeast